steven-hill/Quotes/README.md

   - The network code uses async/await with `URLSession`, and there is dependency injection for loose coupling and testability.
   - The network response is cached using `NSCache`.
   - Caching will avoid exceeding the rate limit of 5 requests per 30 second period (among other benefits to the user experience and app performance).
-  - I looked at various caching solutions such as NSCache, URLCache, and in-memory caching and persistent caching.
-An in-memory NSCache suits my case as I want the cache to be emptied when the app is terminated / the current session ends because a new quote is delivered daily by the API.
+  - I looked at various caching solutions such as `NSCache`, `URLCache`, and in-memory caching and persistent caching.
+An in-memory `NSCache` suits my case as I want the cache to be emptied when the app is terminated / the current session ends because a new quote is delivered daily by the API.

 Persistence:
 - Persistence of saved quotes is achieved via `CoreData`.